cephalopodMD/sespool/README.md

 SESPOOL
 -------

-Simple English Syntaxed Object Oriented Language
+Simple English Syntaxed Programming and Object Oriented Language - A toy programing language where all programs are written in syntactically correct English

 seslex
 ------